 †97∙5% CI; ‡95% CI

+N: number of children in the analysis cohort; n: number of children with a case

+If multiple events were observed in the same child, only the first event was considered in the vaccine efficacy calculation.
+However, in the exploratory analysis of VE by influenza A subtype and B lineage, the first subsequent occurrence of an event associated with a different subtype or lineage than the first event was included.

-N: number of children in the analysis cohort; n: number of children with a caseAOM: acute otitis media; CI: confidence interval; LRI: lower respiratory infection; IIV4: inactivated quadrivalent influenza vaccine; RT-PCR: reverse transcription polymerase chain reaction; TVC: total vaccinated cohort
+AOM: acute otitis media; CI: confidence interval; LRI: lower respiratory infection; IIV4: inactivated quadrivalent influenza vaccine; RT-PCR: reverse transcription polymerase chain reaction; TVC: total vaccinated cohort

 Table 2.
 Impact of all RT-PCR-confirmed influenza on healthcare utilization and daily activities related to the current influenza illness (total vaccinated cohort)